PRISM Quartet Meets Bang on a Can

 PRISM Quartet welcomes all individuals to our concerts, and provides a variety of accommodations for those with disabilities in accordance with the Americans with Disabilities Act.
 For specific accommodations, please contact email@example.com or 215.438.5282.

+PRISM selects only wheelchair accessible performance venues with dedicated seating locations for wheelchairs.
+Ramps and an elevator (access on Emmett St.) are permanent at The First Presbyterian Church.
 For any guest who requires a paid Personal Care Attendant (PCA), PRISM will provide a PCA Pass at no cost with a paid admission.
-Any guests with disabilities who require a PCA and wish to purchase advance tickets should contact PRISM at 215.438.5282 of email@example.com to request a PCA Pass with the ticket.
+Any guests with disabilities who require a PCA and wish to purchase advance tickets should contact PRISM at 215.438.5282 of firstname.lastname@example.org to request a PCA Pass with the ticket.